ChrisWiegman/chriswiegman.com/content/posts/2022-01-10-15-years-of-iphone.md

 Last January I traded the Pixel in for an iPhone 12 Pro Max.
 Over the course of the year I added an Apple Watch 6, an iPad Pro (12.9&#8243;) and a new 16&#8243; MacBook Pro.
 It seems the Apple ecosystem is just something that, at least for me, there currently is no escape.

-## The iPhone is the best of the worst {#h-the-iphone-is-the-best-of-the-worst.wp-block-heading}
+## The iPhone is the best of the worst

 So am I happy with my iPhone?
 As far as tech goes, I think the iPhone can best be summed up today as the best of the worst.
 It works, usually.
 The camera is great, I can contact whomever I need to with it and my family is happy they can FaceTime with us and generally exchange data with me much more easily.